Tobacco Intervention: Basic Skills Training

 The daylong Tobacco Intervention: Basic Skills Training includes: Tobacco prevalence, products and burden; ENDS and Vaping; Motivational Interviewing; Brief Interventions; Tobacco Treatment Medications; and Quit Planning.

 The Basic Skills Training is a requirement for those interested in the National Certificate in Tobacco Treatment Practice.

 - January 7th – DoubleTree by Hilton, South Portland

 - March 3rd – Hilton Garden Inn, Auburn

-- May 13th – Hilton Garden Inn, Presque Isle
+- May 13th – Hampton Inn, Presque Isle

 Start your registration for the Tobacco Intervention: Basic Skills Training below or visit the registration page.

 Please note that The Targeted Basic Skills Trainings do not count towards the National Certificate in Tobacco Treatment Practice.
 Please contact, [email protected] with questions about which training opportunity is best for you.